 Liabilities Section on a Balance Sheet

 Liabilities are debts and obligations a company owes to its creditors and customers.
-Every company incurs liabilities at one point of its operations.
-They can be broken down into current liabilities and long term liabilities.
+Every company incurs liabilities at one point in its operations.
+They can be broken down into current liabilities and long-term liabilities.
 Current liabilities are those debts and obligations which are due within a year.
-Examples include accounts payable, customer deposits, interest payable, the current due portion of long term debt and other short term debt.
+Examples include accounts payable, customer deposits, interest payable, the current due portion of long-term debt and other short-term debt.
 Whereas, long-term liabilities are those that are due after one year.
-They include multi-year loans, bonds payable, deferred revenue, pension obligations, mortgages, and other long term debt.
+They include multi-year loans, bonds payable, deferred revenue, pension obligations, mortgages, and other long-term debt.

 The important thing to remember for company health analysis is that the company should be able to meet its short-term and long-term obligations in a timely manner.
 If a company is unable to meet these obligations, it has a risk of becoming insolvent and could go bankrupt.

 Equity is the owner’s interest or residual claim in the business after deducting the company’s liabilities from its total assets.
 The amount of equity in the balance sheet will give you an idea of the net worth of a company or its value to its owners.
 Though, often it’s merely just book value in the balance sheet, especially for publicly traded companies (i.e. stocks).